Umuzi-org/tech-department/content/projects/tdd/simple-calculator-part1/_index.md

 ready: true
 ---

-The objective of this project is to build a calulator that can perform multiplication and addition equations on multiple integers.
-Do not build a Front-end(UI).
+The objective of this project is to build a calulator that can perform multiplication and addition on multiple integers.
+Do not build a front-end (UI).
 Complete this project by using a TDD approach.

 The basic TDD approach is as follows: